 Since then we are building our little country, exercising our democratic rights and responsibilities, hopping we will not need to declare a third independence any time soon...

-How are we going to celebrate this Independence Day?
+How are we going to celebrate March 11 Lithuanian Independence Day in 2021?

 Well, it seems like not much will happen on March 11 Lithuanian Independence day this year.
 The same as on February 16 Lithuanian Independence day in 2021.
 Due to the global pandemic and various restrictions for events to stop the spread of COVID-19 , we will probably stay at home, raise our yellow, green and red Lithuanian flags and attend some virtual events:

 At 12.00, watch the pre-recorded Flags raising ceremony on LRT channel on Youtube.
 The flags of the three Baltic States will be solemnly hoisted in Nepriklausomybės Square.
 It is already the tradition of 11th of March to show the unity of the three Baltic Countries towars their goal to declare independence from Soviet Union.

 At 19.00, watch the musical composition recorded for 6th of July celebration by Gediminas Gelgotas on Lithuanian National Philharmonic Digital Hall.

 At 19.15, watch a festive concert 'We are together' by St. Christopher Chamber Orchestra performed at Lithuanian Parlaiment building.
 Listen to the masterpieces by Lithuanian composers.
 The link is not available yet, but it will be broadcasted on youtube channel of Lithuanian Parliament.

 At 21:00, watch another concert 'The time of independence' online from Lithuanian Parliament building on youtube channel of Lithuanian Parliament.